Russian attack on hospital stirs outrage as talks stall

 Russian President Vladimir Putin dismissed such talk, saying the country has endured sanctions before.

-Millions more have been displaced inside the country.
-Kyiv Mayor Vitali Klitschko said Thursday that about 2 million people — half the population of the capital's metropolitan area — have left the city, which has become virtually a fortress.
+Millions more have been displaced inside Ukraine.
+Kyiv Mayor Vitali Klitschko said about 2 million people — half the population of the metropolitan area — have left the capital, which has become practically a fortress.

 "Every street, every house … is being fortified," he said.
 "Even people who in their lives never intended to change their clothes, now they are in uniform with machine guns in their hands."